 The secret recipe that makes Melaka Cendol perfect is the Gula Melaka (Malacca Sugar).
 Made of coconut, the authentic aroma and flavor of Gula Melaka, mixed with the shaved ice make the dish unique like nowhere else in the world.

-It’s kinda hard to find a good Cendol in Melaka as almost every restaurant are selling them.
+It’s kinda hard to find a good Cendol in Melaka as almost every restaurant is selling them.
 The best one I had is served at The Wild Coriander Restaurant at RM6.00.
 Be sure to check them out.

 Do you need a visa to enter Malaysia?
 Check it and apply your Malaysia visa online here in just 5 minutes!